netdata/blog/blog/2022-11-30-netdata-version-1.37.md

 #### PostgreSQL monitoring <a id="v1370-postgressql"></a>

 Netdata's new PostgreSQL collector offers a fully revamped comprehensive PostgreSQL DB monitoring experience.
 100+ PostrgreSQL metrics are collected and visualized across 60+ composite charts.
 Netdata now collects metrics at per database, per table and per index granularity (besides the metrics that are global to the entire DB cluster) and lets users explore which table or index has a specific problem such as high cache miss, low rows fetched ratio (indicative of missing indexes) or bloat that's eating up valuable space.
 The new collector also includes built-in alerts for several problem scenarios that a user is likely to run into on a PostgreSQL cluster.
-For more information read the [docs](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/postgres) or the [blog ](https://blog.netdata.cloud/postgresql-monitoring/)for a deep dive into PostgreSQL and why these metrics matter.
+For more information, read our [docs](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/postgres) or our [blog](https://blog.netdata.cloud/postgresql-monitoring/)for a deep dive into PostgreSQL and why these metrics matter.

 ![image](https://user-images.githubusercontent.com/24860547/200192667-756a30ae-d9f7-46e7-8195-fbea50215c42.png)

 #### Redis monitoring
 Netdata's Redis collector was updated to include new metrics crucial for database performance monitoring such as latency and new built-in alerts.
-For the full list of Redis metrics now available read the [docs](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/redis) or the [blog ](https://www.netdata.cloud/blog/redis-monitoring) for a deeper dive into Redis monitoring.
+For the full list of Redis metrics now available, read our [docs](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/redis) or our [blog ](https://www.netdata.cloud/blog/redis-monitoring) for a deeper dive into Redis monitoring.

 ![image](https://user-images.githubusercontent.com/24860547/200192628-73d0bf35-9de4-4916-9c3a-b208b4ccfb24.png)

 #### Cassandra monitoring
 Netdata now monitors Cassandra, and comes with 25+ charts for all key Cassandra metrics.
 The collected metrics include throughput, latency, cache (key cache + row cache), disk usage and compaction, as well as JVM runtime metrics such as garbage collection.
 Any potential errors and exceptions that occur on your Cassandra cluster are also monitored.
-For more information read the [docs](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/cassandra) or the [blog](https://blog.netdata.cloud/cassandra-monitoring-part2/).
+For more information read our [docs](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/cassandra) or our [blog](https://blog.netdata.cloud/cassandra-monitoring-part2/).

 ![image](https://user-images.githubusercontent.com/24860547/200192648-75bb5e92-add7-4930-a191-a5f45829cb16.png)